ROME Three Week ART HISTORY SUMMER PROGRAM:

 ROME238 Splendors of Early Christian and Medieval Art

-This course explores the art and culture of Rome through the Middle Ages up to the dawn of the Renaissance.
+This amazingly popular and challenging course explores the art and culture of Rome through the Middle Ages up to the dawn of the Renaissance.
 Rome, the city of the Popes, played a key role in medieval western civilization and was the center of a long-lasting tradition of pilgrimage to the apostles’ and martyrs’ relics preserved in its many churches.
 Ranging from the end of Imperial Roman art up to the work of Giotto, this course is intended as a broad survey of medieval art and history with a specific emphasis on Rome.
 It will take advantage of the city’s abundance of medieval monuments and works of art: mosaics and paintings, sculptures, and religious architecture, which will be analyzed in comparison to the artistic production of the rest of Europe, the Byzantine East and other cultural contexts as, for example, the Islamic world.
 This course does fulfill the General Art requirement for Trinity College students.

 Students may apply online from the Rome Summer Admissions web page.
 Once your application is COMPLETE, you receive notice of your acceptance.
 There will be a REQUIRED pre-departure meeting/materials for all Trinity College students at the end of April 2014.
 Students and parents will receive information regarding accommodations, pre-departure, payment etc. after acceptance.
 If you have any questions, you can contact the Office of International Programs or Michelle Kollen, Summer Programs Advisor at 860-297-2387.

 2014 Comprehensive Fee: $3450

 Looking back, that class was one of the best classes that I EVER took in my academic career.
 The walking tour component made the class just come alive.
 We got to see and experience first hand the things that we were studying in our lecture portion.
 It made the whole experience much more interesting and relate-able, and it was a great way to get out and experience Rome.